 it also helps you to add more diversity to your blog.
 Imagine writing about the same stuff again and again.
 You and your readers will eventually get bored and may never want to visit your blog again.

 By publishing highly-engaging long-form content on a consistent basis, you’ll gain more visitor trust and guile.
 Curating ideas from the web makes it easier to publish long-form content.
 It can be extremely difficult to write on your own without using fillers.

-Which in itself will help you become a better person.
-The more knowledge you have the more ways to grow you may find.
+Which usually will help you become a better person.
+The more knowledge you have, the more ways to grow you may find.